Andrew Clemens: Art

 His technique improved gradually and eventually people wanted to buy his work, which now included overtones, shading and complex designs such as landscapes.
 He created most of his work between 1880 and 1886 and is acknowledged as the inventor and possibly the sole practitioner of his art form.
 During his lifetime, it is thought that Clemens produced hundreds of his sand bottles but few survive today.
 The more complex subjects of Clemens' work ranged from steamboats, flowers, eagles, and flags and he often created custom bottles with scenes of his client's choosing.
 He created many of his images upside down.
 Upon completion, Clemens would secure the stopper in the bottle, and flip it right side up.
 The most complex of his designs could take up to a year to complete.

 When he was 17 (in the summer of 1874) Andrew Clemens advertised his sand bottles in the North Iowa Times, McGregor, Iowa.
 Andrew returned to McGregor to live year-round after a fire at the State School for the Deaf destroyed the dorm where he had lived.
 Andrew had been offered a job as a teacher there, but declined the offer.
 Clemens showed his work at the Saint Paul Dime Museum in 1889.
 He earned an invitation to demonstrate his work at the 1893 Chicago Columbian Exposition, which he declined due to his failing health.
 His artwork sold for $5–7 at the time.

 In 2004, a Clemens sand art glass bottle sold for $12,075 at auction.
 At another auction, a pair of his bottles were estimated to sell for $25,000 to $35,000 but failed to sell.
 At auction in 2012, a Clemens sand bottle from the Paul Brenner Iowa Collection sold for $45,000 plus buyer's premium in Des Moines, Iowa.
 A floral and patriotic eagle sand bottle by Clemens made for Mrs. Eliza B. Lewis sold for $132,000 including buyer's premium in Cincinnati, Ohio, on October 6, 2018.
-A new record for a Clemens sand bottle was set on November 23, 2020, when a presentation bottle dedicated to Dr. Prosper Harvey Ellsworth sold for $275,000 in Skinner's online American furniture and decorative arts auction.
+A bottle that was dedicated to Dr. Prosper Harvey Ellsworth, that was filmed at Hot Springs, Arkansas, in 2002, sold for $275,000 in November 13, 2020 in Skinner's online American furniture and decorative arts auction.
+The record sale at auction of an Clemens bottle, inscribed to Orrin T. Fuller with a depiction of his portrait as a child, was $956,000 at Freeman's auction in October 1, 2021.

-A comprehensive book, The Sand Art Bottles of Andrew Clemens, was published in 2015 and includes numerous pictures of his sand bottles.
+A comprehensive book, The Sand Art Bottles of Andrew Clemens, was published in 2015.
+In 2026, The Sand Art Bottles of Andrew Clemens, 2nd Edition was published.
+It greatly expanded on the first edition with many more photographs of sand bottles, a new chapter of extraordinary and unusual bottles, backstories as well as additional information about the Clemens family and their hometown of McGregor.